sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Declare a function with the name of ReverseWord with parameter.

+step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.

-step 3:	Inside function create a variable ReversedWord.
+step 4:	Inside function create a variable ReversedWord.

-step 4: reverse a word using three methods i.e split(), reverse(), join().
+step 5: reverse a word using three methods i.e split(), reverse(), join().
 Here, split method first seperate the string by space and form a array, In reverse() method reverse the string array and join() method concatenating all of the strings in an array.

-step 5: print the reversed word in a sentence.
+step 6: print the reversed word in a sentence.

-step 6: call the function with input parameter of sentence.
+step 7: call the function with input parameter of sentence.

-step 7: stop the program.
+step 8: stop the program.

 Pseudocode :

+	BEGIN
-	Declare a function with the name of ReverseWord (string) let ReversedWord;
+	Declare a function with the name of ReverseWord (string) if(!string AND string.length < 2 AND typeof string !== 'string') return "Not valid"
+		let ReversedWord;
 		ReversedWord = console.log(string.split(" ").reverse().join(""));
 		return ReversedWord
 	CALL the function with input parameter(sentence)
+	END

 Source Code : 👉